Aref-Akminasi/aws-developer-associate/CloudFront.md

 - Content is cached at the edge locations
 - DDoS protection (because worldwide)
 - CloudFront is a global Service
+- CloudFront support HTTPS between clients and CloudFront as well as between CloudFront and backend

 ## Origins (Content Sources)